Danack/Bastion/doc/source/index.rst

 Welcome to Bastion
 ==================

-Bastion is an application that helps create and manage your own Satis repository, which removes any dependendcy on Packagist, ever, and also removes a dependency on Github being up when you are deploying an application.
+Bastion is an application that allows you to create and manage your own Satis repository.
+This removes any dependendcy on Packagist, ever, and also removes a dependency on Github being up when you are deploying an application.

 Oh and it also allows you to create easily RPM packages from PHP composer'd applications.